 After a lovely meal with my French-speaking in-laws I casually declared “I’m full” which I, and Google, translated into “Je suis plein”.
 “Plein” means “full” so I thought I was getting my message across.

+You also need to make sure that the images you use are culturally appropriate.
 Here’s an example of an ecommerce retailer that took advantage of Friday the 13th to offer a one-day sale.

 While this message is on-point in North America, rolling it out to other countries without adapting the message doesn’t make sense.
 In Spain, the equivalent to Friday the 13th is Martes 13 (Tuesday the 13th) and in Italy it’s Friday the 17th.
 To make this same offer in these countries would involve doing it on a completely different day and different discount offer.